killercup/quicli/docs/Readme.md

----
-title: Get started with quicli
+# Get started with quicli
----

 We are going to create a small CLI tool that outputs the first `n` lines of a given file.